-You can use these substyles easily; just enter the StylePicker and filter the styles list by the "+" character.
+You can use these substyles easily.
+Just open the StylePicker and filter the styles list by "+.sty."

-After you load a MultiStyle, right-click on a part marker and you will see that there are 4 substyles available.
+After you load a MultiStyle, right-click on a part marker and you will see that there are multiple substyles available.
+For example, NR_CURR+ has 4 substyles.